srid/emanote/docs/guide/yaml-config.md

 - `page.image`: The image to use for the page.
 This is used for the [[ogp]] meta tag `og:image` meta tag.
 If not specified, the first image in the page is used.
 Relative URLs are automatically rewritten to absolute URLs if `page.siteUrl` is non-empty.

+- `date`: The note timestamp.
+This is used to order note chronologically, such as for the timeline [[query|query]].
+  The value can be set from the filename if it begins with `YYYY-MM-DD`, which is useful for including the date in the note URL.
+  In case of conflict, the date from the YAML configuration takes priority.

 ## Examples